Sutton585/dasut.github.io/index.md

 ### Freelance/Independent Web Design and Development
 - 2010 - 2018

-Designed and deployed custom websites on a freelance basis for companies and individuals around the Rochester NY area.
-Social media and blog management, content aggregation and publishing.

 During my time as a student, I would regularly take on projects in web development and design.
 This experience is what set me apart from my peers as I had been gathering lots of development experience.
 This would evenetually result in Apple offering me a job before I had finished my Bachelor's Degree.

-More recently, as a consultant, I have been able to freelance between contracts.
+More recently, as I take on contract/consultation work, it's been really valuable for me to freelance between contracts to keep building a steady stream of experience with varied technology.

 ## Other Experience

 ### Upstate User Experience Group
-Founded UpstateUX.com for user experience professionals in Upstate New York to meet up for events, conferences, social gatherings, networking and general professional development.
-Ever expanding, with multiple events planned and partners and sponsors.

-### Udemy Product Managment Fundamentals
-In many of my roles, I have often served as almost a pseudo Product Owner with a strong emphasis on design and usablility.
-Now that I'm intentionally looking to find an appropriate Product Managment role to make the most of my broad skillset, I started these Udemy courses in order to gain certifications related to Product Managment.

-### Luma Institute’s “Innovation through Human-Centered Design“
-Trained in the Luma Institute’s program on practices for innovation in human-centered design.
-Progressed all the way through the advanced HCD courses, qualifying as an instructor and facilitator of the Luma’s courses and putting their techniques into practice in cross-departmental teams.

-Topics include: Leading a Culture of Innovation, Brainstorming, Problem Framing, Rapid Iteration and Product Testing, Prototyping, Ethnographic Research, User-testing and Interpretation.
+I founded UpstateUX.com for designers, developers, and students to learn, teach, and collaborate in the Rochester area.
+We do workshops, conferences, networking events, Q & A discussions, professional development training and general community outreach.
+My goal is to see this group of amazing design professionals scale beyond the limits of what I can accomplish out-of-pocket.

 #### Crashtest Games
 Founded Crashtest Games, a very active design community at Rochester Institute of Technology.
 This is a resource to connect creators and users in a supportive and constructive social environment.
 The primary focus is encouraging proper iterative design processes via user-testing of products/games.
 Multiple weekly gatherings for different focuses of the group, as well as many yearly and bi-yearly events.

+### Luma Institute’s “Innovation through Human-Centered Design“
+Trained in the Luma Institute’s program on practices for innovation in human-centered design.
+Progressed all the way through the advanced HCD courses, qualifying as an instructor and facilitator of the Luma’s courses and putting their techniques into practice in cross-departmental teams.

+Topics include: Leading a Culture of Innovation, Brainstorming, Problem Framing, Rapid Iteration and Product Testing, Prototyping, Ethnographic Research, User-testing and Interpretation.

+### Udemy Product Managment Fundamentals
+In many of my roles, I have often served as almost a pseudo Product Owner with a strong emphasis on design and usablility.
+Now that I'm intentionally looking to find an appropriate Product Managment (or Product Owner) role to make the most of my broad skillset, I started these Udemy courses in order to gain certifications related to Product Managment.
 <!--

 ## Technical Proficiencies